 The 2016 Scholarship Registration is now open with an Australian Council for Education Research (ACER) on-line Registration Link.
 Please click here to register.
 The cost of registration is $150.00.

 Please download detailed information regarding Scholarship categories for the 2016 Academic Year from the following documents.

 Applications close on Monday 9 February 2015.

 *This document contains specific audition criteria for those applying for a Music Scholarship.

 For Academic Scholarship enquiries please email email@example.com.

 For Music Scholarship enquiries please email firstname.lastname@example.org.

 In Order to apply for a Bursary all applicants must have completed the enrolment process and have been offered and accepted a confirmed position at the College for the 2016 academic year.
-Applications for Bursaries for the 2016 Academic Year will open on 15 September 2014 and close on Friday 20 February 2015.
+Applications for Bursaries for the 2016 Academic Year opened on Monday 15 September 2014 and close on Friday 20 February 2015.